Binary Comparison Options

 - Show control characters

-Display control characters (with values 1...31) while showing ASCII codes.
+Display control characters (with values 1...31 for the ASCII page) while showing byte codes.
 Otherwise, display the '.' character.

 Use the EBCDIC character set to display byte codes.